 - What could we do if we’re bursting with energy (5) and going into a quiet environment (2)?
 We could take some deep breaths or do some quiet reading.
 Or if we need to burn off energy, we could go for a quick run or do some jumps.

 - What about if we’re tired (2) and need an energy boost (4)?
 We could have a quick stretch, do a few star jumps, get some fresh air or have a healthy snack.

-To help students equate these numbers with their energy levels, you could use this ‘act it out’ exercise as a warm-up activity.
-You could then use the system to introduce the appropriate energy levels for different activities.
+You could use this as a warm-up activity – or use the numbers to introduce the best energy levels for different activities.
 E.g. “For this you’ll need level 3 energy.”

 You could also use the numbers to help students reduce and lift their energy levels.
 E.g. “Ben, at the moment your energy is a 4 and this exercise needs you to be at a 2.
 Do you think this is possible?”
-(You could suggest how he might do this – either through a calming activity, or something active that would help him burn off some energy.)
+(You could suggest how he might do this – either through something active that will burn energy off, or through a calming activity.)